coherence-community/coherence-demo/README.md

 To run the demonstration application, you must have the following software installed:

-1. Java 11 or 17 SE Development Kit or Runtime environment.
+1. Java 17 SE Development Kit or Runtime environment.

-   You can download JDK 11 or 17 from [Java SE Development Kit Downloads](https://www.oracle.com/java/technologies/downloads/)
+   You can download JDK 17 from [Java SE Development Kit Downloads](https://www.oracle.com/java/technologies/downloads/)

 1. Maven 3.6.0 or later version installed and configured.